Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Methods

 \subsubsection{Evolution}

-In this work, we propagated programs asexually (parent-selection method varied across experiments), and we applied mutations to offspring.
+In this work, we propagated programs asexually, and we applied mutations to offspring.
+The parent-selection method varied across experiments.
 Programs were variable-length: each program contained up to \MaxFuncCnt\ modules, and each module contained up to \MaxFuncInstCnt\ instructions.

 We applied single-instruction substitution, insertion, and deletion mutations each at a per-instruction rate of \MutRateInstPoint.
 Additionally, we applied a `slip' mutation operator \citep{lalejini_gene_2017} that could duplicate or delete entire sequences of instructions at a per-module rate of \MutRateSeqSlip.
 We mutated numeric instruction arguments at a per-argument rate of \MutRateInstArgSub, and we limited numeric arguments to values between \MinArgValue\ and \MaxArgValue.
+When a numeric argument mutated, we randomized the argument's value to a valid integer between~\MinArgValue\ and~\MaxArgValue.
 We mutated instruction- and module-tags at a per-bit rate of \MutRateTagBF.
 We applied whole-module duplication and deletion operators at a per-module rate of \MutRateFuncDup, allowing the number of modules in a program to evolve.